wyunreal/InputCommandLibrary/README.md

 ```

 -   **CommandOpCode**: string identifying the command.
 Command identifier is case sensitive and can contain any "small" amount of chars. **Small** means 19 or less chars.
--   **address**: required only if an address is configured in the Input instance.
+-   **address**: required only if the Input instance is not Slave and an address is configured.
 -   **params**: list of param values (limited to 5 per command), params can be any string, int or float value.
 -   **ParamsSeparator**: Whitespaces will be used as opCode and params separator.